Search

 Microfluidic LPE performed in microchannels (Figure 2) follows the same basic principles as the batch process.
 It is also based on using two different phases, the feed and the extraction phases, that mix within microchannels (Figure 3).
 This process allows for efficient mass transfer and sorting of specific components based on their partitioning behavior between the two phases.

 However, these phases are not necessarily immiscible but can be miscible and should be kept split after isolation.
-The microfluidic device used for a specific reaction must be made of materials resistant to all the chemicals used to avoid potential chemical interaction.
+To avoid potential chemical interaction, the microfluidic device used for a specific reaction must be made of materials resistant to all the chemicals used.
 In addition, the devices must be leak-tight to a level well under the minimal flow rate [3].

 Figure 2: The detailed design of a microfluidic chip used for liquid-phase extraction.